evydsg/CodeAcademy_Python/README.md

 ### Same Name Checker
 #### Overview
 This Python script features a function designed to compare two strings and determine if they are equal.
 By following a few steps, you can easily check if two names are the same.

+### Always False Checker
+#### Overview
+This Python script features a function intentionally designed with a contradiction in the if statement, leading to a condition that will always be false.
+This serves as an example to highlight situations to avoid when programming with conditional statements.

+### Movie Review Rater
+#### Overview
+This Python script introduces a function designed to rate movies based on their ratings.
+The function categorizes the ratings into different ranges and provides corresponding feedback to the user, helping them decide whether to watch the movie.

+### Max Number Selector
+#### Overview
+This Python script introduces a function designed to determine the greatest number among three input values.
+The function evaluates different combinations of values using conditional statements to identify the maximum number.

 ### Evy Guenda